clemenssielaff/notf/pynotf/pynotf/logic.md

 <br> The Circuit is owned by a Scene, which is in turn referenced by the Node, which is visible from the Slot.
 When the Slot creates-and-connects to an upstream Operator, it can pass the Circuit as argument to the Operator's constructor.
 Similarly, when a Operator creates-and-connects to a new upstream Operator, it will pass its own Circuit as argument.
 This way, we can offer the user convenient modification functions through the downstream Circuit elements and still have complete visibility.

 There is however another place in the architecture that allows user-defined code: Operators.
 Or actually, a functor with a default constructor and well defined "call" implementation taking a Signal and returning a Variant...
 And that is already the end of the discussion as Operations have no more access to their containing Operators than they have access to any other Operator in the Circuit.

+Note that it must never be possible to delete an incomplete Operators mid-event.
+You can disconnect from them, but that is a topology change that is delayed until the event epilogue.
+Completion through failure does disconnect the downstream immediately, but failure is only possible if the Operator is currently active (meaning, an upstream Emitter is currently emitting to it and therefore holding a strong reference to it) so the Operator will still not be destroyed.
+And even after the end of the emission, it is only put into the "to delete" pile in the Circuit and not destroyed right away.
+It is possible to delete a Node and its Operators, but that is also delayed until the end of the Event.

 ## What is in a Signal